-A Data Lakehouse open Data Management architecture that combines the flexibility, cost-efficiency, and scale of Data Lake with the data management and ACID transactions of Data Warehouse with Data Lake Table Formats (Delta Lake, Apache Iceberg & Apache Hudi) that enable Business Intelligence (BI) and Machine Learning (ML) on all data.
+A Data Lakehouse open Data Management architecture that combines the flexibility, cost-efficiency, and scale of Data Lake with the data management and ACID Transactions of Data Warehouse with Data Lake Table Formats (Delta Lake, Apache Iceberg) that enable Business Intelligence (BI) and Machine Learning (ML) on all data.

 Key Characteristics